Welcome to the College of Nursing

 A student must achieve an A or B grade in all required clinical nursing courses.
 If a student receives a C grade in a single clinical didactic course or a single clinical practicum, the student must repeat the course prior to graduation.
 A student may repeat only one clinical didactic or clinical practicum in a program of study.
 An F or N grade in any required course places the student on academic probation and may result in dismissal from the program.
 A grade of F, N or a second C in a required clinical didactic or clinical practicum may result in dismissal from the program.
 Permission may be given to retake a course at the discretion of the Progressions Committee.
 If permitted, a student has only one opportunity to achieve a passing grade.
 An F or N grade in the repeated courses may result in dismissal.

 Students in all graduate programs must maintain a cumulative 3.0 average in graduate coursework to remain in good academic standing.
 If a student’s cumulative GPA drops below 3.0, they will be placed on academic probation.
 A student may enroll for no more than two consecutive terms as a probationary student.
-Students may be dismissed from the College of Nursing upon failing to achieve satisfactory academic standing in the required period of time or if the student incurs a second probationary event.
+Students may be dismissed from the College of Nursing upon failing to achieve satisfactory academic standing in the required period or if the student incurs a second probationary event.

 To be awarded a degree or certificate, a student must be in good academic standing at the completion of the program.